Water - at a glance

 Included in the Drinking Water Quality Management Plan is a Register of high risk stakeholders which includes elderly and the immuno-compromised.
 Cairns Regional Council’s Water and Waste Department are inviting those who believe they may fit into this category to apply for inclusion on the Register.

 Sometimes the chlorination and filtration system may not be able to adequately filter and disinfect the water due to storm events decreasing the quality of raw water or due to unforeseen mechanical faults.
 This increases the risk of microbiological contamination.
 Cairns Regional Council’s Water & Waste department regularly takes water samples to test for waterborne pathogens and bacteria, e.g. E.coli and Cryptosporidium which can cause illness.
 If the supply cannot be guaranteed as fit for use, further testing is undertaken and a Boil Water notice is issued in consultation with QLD health.

-Those who believe they may fit into this category are invited to apply for inclusion on the High Risk Stakeholder Register by completing the Contact Information Registration form ( PDF, 0.23 MB ).
+Those who believe they may fit into this category are invited to apply for inclusion on the High Risk Stakeholder Register by completing the Critical Customer registration form ( PDF, 0.23 MB ).

 If you have any further comments or concerns, please add them to the form or contact Water & Waste’s Quality & Compliance Unit on 1300 69 22 47 to discuss further.

 Class A+ recycled water is approved for use in watering gardens, flushing toilets, car and boat washing, washing of houses and hard surfaces (external), filling ornamental water features and ponds, and fire fighting.